joemoose/dungeoneers.d20/docs/combat.md

 ## Introduction

-Combat is dangerous, and wise adventurers, or at least those who’d like a long career, seek to avoid it.
+Combat is dangerous, and wise adventurers, or those who’d like a long career, seek to avoid it.

 ## Actions